Age-Friendly University

 Assessing UCalgary's Age-Friendliness

-The Centre on Aging led a research study to conduct a baseline assessment of UCalgary's age-friendliness.
-The findings of this assessment are being used to inform initiatives that move our institution towards realizing the full vision of an AFU.
+The Centre on Aging conducted a research study to assess the current age-friendliness of UCalgary.
+The results of this assessment are being used to guide initiatives aimed at helping the University achieve the full vision of an AFU.